Undergraduate Student Organization Policies & Procedures

 The Department of Student Life and/or JHU Security has the right to require commissioned officers for any event at the expense of the student group if they feel the event may pose a liability or security risk to Johns Hopkins students, faculty, staff, guests, or property.
 The number of officers needed is decided on an event-by-event basis.
 The decision for requiring additional JHU officers may include but is not limited to projected attendance, type of speaker/performer, mode of advertisement, and contractual obligations designated for the event.

-When organizations register events in Hopkins Groups the form will notify you if you need security for your event and automatically forward the request to Student Leadership and Involvement.
-All security arrangements must be completed 10 business days prior to the event.
+When organizations register events in Hopkins Groups the form will notify you if you need security for your event and automatically forward the request to Leadership Engagement & Experiential Development.
+All security arrangements must be completed 10 business days before the event.
 Security requests made within 2 weeks of the event may not be honored.
-Cancellations must be made at least 72 hours prior to the event.
+Cancellations must be made at least 72 hours before the event.
 Any cancellation fees incurred will be applied to the requesting student group’s budget.

 Pricing for Security